duckdb/extension-template/README.md

 └───────────────────────────────────┘
 ```

-For inspiration/examples on how to extend DuckDB in a more meaningful way, check out the in-tree extensions in https://github.com/duckdb/duckdb and the out-of-tree extensions in https://github.com/duckdblabs!
+For inspiration/examples on how to extend DuckDB in a more meaningful way, check out the in-tree [extensions](https://github.com/duckdb/duckdb/tree/master/extension) (or in your `duckdb` submodule) and the out-of-tree extensions in [duckdblabs](https://github.com/duckdblabs)!

 ## Distributing your extension
 Easy distribution of extensions built with this template is facilitated using a similar process used by DuckDB itself.
 Binaries are generated for various versions/platforms allowing duckdb to automatically install the correct binary.